corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 This endpoint returns a list of `CordaX500Name`s as `String`s representing the identity of the nodes on the network with whom you have initiated a `RecoveryRequest` which has subsequently failed.

-#### `FailedPartiesAsRecipient`
+### `FailedPartiesAsRecipient`

 This endpoint returns a list of `CordaX500Name`s as `String`s representing the identity of the nodes on the network who have initiated or attempted to initiate a `RecoveryRequest` with us, which has subsequently failed.

-#### `InProgressPartiesAsInitiator`
+### `InProgressPartiesAsInitiator`

 This endpoint returns a list of `CordaX500Name`s as `String`s representing the identity of the nodes on the network with whom you have initiated a `RecoveryRequest` that is currently in progress.

-#### `InProgressPartiesAsRecipient`
+### `InProgressPartiesAsRecipient`

 This endpoint returns a list of `CordaX500Name`s as `String`s representing the identity of the nodes on the network who have initiated or a `RecoveryRequest` with us which is still in progress.

-#### `RequestedPartiesAsInitiator`
+### `RequestedPartiesAsInitiator`

 This endpoint returns a list of `CordaX500Name`s as `String`s representing the identity of the nodes on the network with whom you have initiated a `RecoveryRequest` which has been persisted in an initial state with the status - `requested`.

-#### `RequestedPartiesAsRecipient`
+### `RequestedPartiesAsRecipient`

 This endpoint returns a list of `CordaX500Name`s as `String`s representing the identity of the nodes on the network who have attempted to initiate a `RecoveryRequest` with us which has been persisted in an initial state with the status - `requested`.

-#### `NumberOfFailedRecoveriesAsInitiator`
+### `NumberOfFailedRecoveriesAsInitiator`

 This endpoint returns the number of nodes on the network with whom you have initiated a `RecoveryRequest` which has subsequently failed.

-#### `NumberOfFailedRecoveriesAsRecipient`
+### `NumberOfFailedRecoveriesAsRecipient`

 This endpoint returns the number of nodes on the network who have initiated or attempted to initiate a `RecoveryRequest` with us, which has subsequently failed.

-#### `NumberOfInProgressRecoveriesAsInitiator`
+### `NumberOfInProgressRecoveriesAsInitiator`

 This endpoint returns the number of nodes on the network with whom you have initiated a `RecoveryRequest` that is currently in progress.

-#### `NumberOfInProgressRecoveriesAsRecipient`
+### `NumberOfInProgressRecoveriesAsRecipient`

 This endpoint returns the number of nodes on the network who have initiated or a `RecoveryRequest` with us which is still in progress.

-#### `NumberOfCompletedRecoveriesAsInitiator`
+### `NumberOfCompletedRecoveriesAsInitiator`

 This endpoint returns the number of nodes on the network with whom you have initiated a `RecoveryRequest` that has been completed.

-#### `NumberOfCompletedRecoveriesAsRecipient`
+### `NumberOfCompletedRecoveriesAsRecipient`

 This endpoint returns the number of nodes on the network who have initiated or a `RecoveryRequest` with us that has been completed.

-#### `NumberOfRequestedRecoveriesAsInitiator`
+### `NumberOfRequestedRecoveriesAsInitiator`

-    This endpoint returns the number of nodes on the network with whom you have initiated a `RecoveryRequest` which has been persisted in an initial state with the status - `requested`.
+This endpoint returns the number of nodes on the network with whom you have initiated a `RecoveryRequest` which has been persisted in an
+    initial state with the status - `requested`.

-#### `NumberOfRequestedRecoveriesAsRecipient`
+### `NumberOfRequestedRecoveriesAsRecipient`

-    This endpoint returns the number of nodes on the network who have attempted to initiate a `RecoveryRequest` with us which has been persisted in an initial state with the status - `requested`.
+This endpoint returns the number of nodes on the network who have attempted to initiate a `RecoveryRequest` with us which has been persisted
+    in an initial state with the status - `requested`.

-## Log Messages
+## Log messages

-**LedgerRecover** manual recovery processes emit logging statements from the package `com.r3.dr.ledgerrecover.app.manual.flows`.
+LedgerRecover manual recovery processes emit logging statements from the package `com.r3.dr.ledgerrecover.app.manual.flows`.
 Logging statements generally provide information as to the progress of the flow in which they were made.

-## Example Workflow
+## Example workflow

 In this section, you will walk through the complete execution of a manual recovery process.
 This workflow represents the **happy path** or the ideal steps and outcomes that will take place during recovery.

-You can also see excerpts explicitly titled **Unhappy path** that describe the scenarios in which a given step might fail, and what actions to take to get back onto the happy path.
+You can also see excerpts explicitly titled **unhappy path** that describe the scenarios in which a given step might fail, and what actions to take to get back onto the happy path.

+### Scenario
-In this walk-through, the following assumptions are made:
+In this scenario, we'll make the following assumptions:

-- The actors, Parties A and B are on a two-party Corda network, comprised of themselves and a notary.
+* The actors, Parties A and B are on a two-party Corda network, comprised of their nodes and a notary.

-- Both nodes are running Corda Enterprise and have both LedgerSync and LedgerRecovery installed.
+* Both nodes are running Corda Enterprise and have both LedgerSync and LedgerRecovery installed.
-- Both nodes have backups of their vaults.
+*  Both nodes have backups of their vaults.
-- PartyA has experienced a disaster in which their vault became corrupt.
+*  PartyA has experienced a disaster in which their vault became corrupt.
-- PartyA subsequently restored from the backup.
+*  PartyA subsequently restored from the backup.
-- PartyA successfully completed reconciliation with PartyB which indicated that there were differences found between their vaults.
+*  PartyA successfully completed reconciliation with PartyB which indicated that there were differences found between their vaults.
-- PartyA determined that the number of differences found was too large for regular operations and is now attempting a manual recovery process.
+*  PartyA determined that the number of differences found was too large for regular operations and is now attempting a manual recovery process.

 ### Step 1.
-Initiate the Manual Recovery Request
+Initiate the manual recovery request

-To kick off a manual recovery process, The initiating node should execute the `InitiateManualRecoveryFlow` using the following command.
+To kick off a manual recovery process, the initiating node should execute the `InitiateManualRecoveryFlow` using the following command.

 `flow start InitiateManualRecoveryFlow party: "O=PartyB, L=London, C=GB"`

-When run successfully this flow will persist a `RecoveryRequest` in the `CR_RECOVERY_REQUEST` table of the both initiating and counterparty nodes based on the previously conducted reconciliation.
+When run successfully, this flow will persist a `RecoveryRequest` in the `CR_RECOVERY_REQUEST` table of the both initiating and counterparty nodes based on the previously conducted reconciliation.
 Further operations described will update this record with the current progress.
 The following will be logged to the CRaSh shell.
 The node operator should take note of the `recoveryID` for future operations.

 ```
     RecoveryRequest(recoveryID=e769be7d-deb1-46dd-98fc-fe09e6e172b3, party=O=PartyB, L=London, C=GB, isRequester=true, timeStarted=1582643485140, timeFinished=null,